 University of Missouri Extension, Adopted 3 November 2000

-The Missouri Master Gardener program is administered by the state coordinator, either through the regional coordinator, where one exists, or directly to local programs.
+The Missouri Master Gardener program is administered by the University of Missouri Extension Master Gardener Leadership Team either through the regional coordinator, where one exists, or directly to local programs.
 Local program coordination may vary, depending on initial structure and size.
-Master Gardeners may be guided directly by an advisory or steering committee or through a coordinator.
+Master Gardeners may be guided directly by an advisory or steering committee or through a local or regional coordinator.

-Recruitment of Master Gardener trainees is based on a local team action plan developed from pre-planning and an established need for local Master Gardener volunteer activities.
-Applicants to the Missouri Master Gardener program must submit a written application, answering all questions on the standardized Master Gardener application form.
-Additionally, applicants must complete and sign the Master Gardener Exchange of Services Agreement.
-This agreement lays the ground work for volunteer involvement in the Master Gardener program.
-It ensures from the outset that participants have a clear understanding of the program’s goals.
-Copies of the signed agreement are to be kept by the state coordinator, local program coordinator(s) and the trainee.
+Recruitment of Master Gardener Trainees is based on a local team action plan and an established need for local Master Gardener volunteer activities.
+Applicants to the program must be at least 16 years old and must complete and submit the standardized Master Gardener application form.
+Additionally, applicants must complete and sign the Master Gardener Volunteer Agreement and Exchange of Services Agreement.
+These agreements lay the groundwork for volunteer involvement in the Master Gardener program.
+They ensure that participants have a clear understanding of the program’s goals.
+Copies of the signed agreements are to be kept by the local or regional program coordinator and the trainee.

-Before individuals may become Master Gardener trainees, they must first receive orientation to the program, including a review of University of Missouri Extension policies and volunteer opportunities at the local program level.
+Before individuals may become Master Gardener Trainees, they must first receive orientation to the program, including a review of University of Missouri Extension policies and volunteer opportunities at the local program level.

 No fee will be required of Active Master Gardeners and Master Gardeners Emeritus who attend core course sessions for review.

 No more than three classes may be missed from core course training, and all missed classes must be made up.
 Videotapes of topics contained in the core course manual for class makeup are available from the State Master Gardener Office.